 [Current Result Unavailable]

 If it takes the client longer than usual to evaluate a sensor, it might pass "current result unavailable" to its peer.
 The sensor process continues on the client, and when it is complete, the client sends its updated answer.
-The results grid is then updated.
+The Tanium Console then updates the Question Results grid.

 [Results Currently Unavailable]

-Indicates an answer cannot be parsed correctly by the Tanium Server.
+Indicates the Tanium Server cannot correctly parse an answer.
 If this occurs, contact your technical account manager (TAM).

 Use the filter controls to display only rows that match the specified criteria.

-Filters the results grid without reissuing the question.
+Filters the Question Results grid without reissuing the question.
 Select the Contains or Does not contain operator, specify a search string, and click the search icon.

 Issue a new question with the added filter.
 Select from the wildcard groups All Computers, No Computers, configured computer groups, and the special Ad Hoc Filter.